MWillettM/Marchenko_Pastur-Law-for-standard-distributions/README.md

 We also include code to check the eigenvalues from the matrix, and from the approximate matrix we use to generate the Marchenko Pastur distribution.

-Please scroll to the bottom and uncomment the 4 examples.
+Please scroll to the bottom and uncomment for each of the 4 examples.